VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 Test `a` was the slowest - 446.8 milliseconds.
 Mockito initializes when you create a mock for the first time.
-The initialization happens 1 time per test run, no matter how much tests you have 1 or 10000.
+The initialization happens 1 time per test run, no matter how many tests you have, 1 or 10000.

-The test `b` was as fast as the baseline.
+Tests `b` and `c` are as fast as the baseline.
-It uses the same mock as the test `a`.
-Mockito doesn't slow a test down if you mock the same interface for a second time.
+Mockito doesn't slow tests down when you mock something for a second time or verify a behavior.

-The test `c` is the same as `b` and `a` but it also verify calls on mocked object.
-It was as fast as the baseline.

 The test `d` took a bit more time than the baseline - 13.6 milliseconds.
-It created mock for a new interface.
+It created a mock for a new interface.
 No tests had used an interface `Minus` before.
-Mockito is a little bit slower when it deals with a new type.
+Mockito needs more time when it deals with a new type.

 ## Coroutines